-Many organizations are using a combination of Jenkins and a tool like Ansible, Puppet, Chef or Salt to automate their CI/CD pipelines but find themselves having to do many steps manually or by using a series of scripts that can be hard to maintain.
+Many organizations are using a combination of Jenkins and a tool like Ansible, Puppet, Chef, or Salt to automate their CI/CD pipelines but find themselves having to do many steps manually or using a series of scripts that can be hard to maintain.
 Many organizations manually move software from Development to Staging to Production with time-consuming manual processes.
 Spinnaker can fully automate these processes.
-Spinnaker can fully integrate with common CI/CD tools such as Jenkins, SonarQube and Artifactory but adds an additional layer of automation making it possible to automate software deployments to Development, Staging, and Production eliminating many manual steps.
+Spinnaker can fully integrate with standard CI/CD tools such as Jenkins, SonarQube, and Artifactory but add a layer of automation to automate software deployments to Development, Staging, and Production, eliminating many manual steps.
 Spinnaker also automates the creation of Canary Analysis and Blue/Green environments.
-Many large organizations including Netflix and Google use Spinnaker.
-Spinnaker was developed at Netflix and Google to automate their huge volume of CI/CD pipelines but both large and smaller organizations can benefit from the automation that Spinnaker brings.
+Many large organizations, including Netflix and Google, use Spinnaker.
+Spinnaker was developed at Netflix and Google to automate their massive volume of CI/CD pipelines, but both large and smaller organizations can benefit from Spinnaker’s automation.

-Jenkins is for Continuous Integration vs. Spinnaker is for Continuous Deployment
+Jenkins is for Continuous Integration.
+Spinnaker is for Continuous Deployment

 Spinnaker is not a build tool

 Spinnaker was never intended to be a build tool.
-Spinnaker takes advantage of existing build tools like Jenkins to start jobs and to monitor their progress and their results.
-Spinnaker can make the deploy phase much more flexible.
-The Jenkins pipeline can extend beyond CI to CD but this functionality was more of an afterthought.
-Jenkins was never designed for cloud deployment so there is a need for external scripts to move the process forward.
+Spinnaker takes advantage of existing build tools like Jenkins to start jobs and monitor their progress and results.
+Spinnaker can make the deployment phase much more flexible.
+The Jenkins pipeline can extend beyond CI to CD, but this functionality was more of an afterthought.
+Jenkins was never designed for cloud deployment, so there is a need for external scripts to move the process forward.

 Spinnaker was built to combine CI and CD for streamlined, multi-cloud deployments.
-Spinnaker offers built-in support for doing things like creating load balancers, resizing clusters and executing rollbacks.
-Spinnaker offers native support for basic and advanced deployments without the need for custom code and scripts.
+Spinnaker offers built-in support for doing things like creating load balancers, resizing clusters, and executing rollbacks.
+Spinnaker provides native support for basic and advanced deployments without the need for custom code and scripts.